If You Are Only as Old as You Feel, How Old Are You?

 Safety.
 The Bikram sequence is specifically designed to be safe for Yoga novices.
 The 26 postures were selected because they can each be done to some extent by anyone, and are the least likely to cause an injury.
 There are no head stands.
 No arm balances.
 No poses that can injure a student when they are followed as directed.

 Heat is Good.
 Bikram-style Yoga is normally taught in a hot room.
 The heat helps to loosen tight joints and muscles and facilitates practice of the postures while minimizing risk to the joints.
 Students sweat in the heat and that sweat helps clear toxins from the skin and glands.
 No student is ever pressured to continue a session if the heat is a problem.
-A short rest in the savasana pose is usually all that is needed to stay in the class.
+A short rest is usually all that is needed to stay in the class.

 Are There Special Classes for Seniors?